vvbedre/google-maps-roadname-abuse-india/README.md

 ## 📚 Research Context

-This repository supports the article titled:
+This repository supports the article
-**“Unauthorized Digital Road Naming for Private Healthcare Promotion: Ethical and Legal Reflections on Google Maps in India”**
+Privatizing Public Space on Google Maps: Digital Evidence from Unauthorized Road Naming by Healthcare Providers in India

 ### Authorship